aws-samples/aws-pipeline-demo-with-tekton/README.md

 ```
 Please note that the script requires your public ip address to continue.
 This ip address will be used to restrict the access to the resources deployed through the script.

 The script installs the environment and takes approximately 10 minutes to complete (depends on your internet connectivity).
-Please keep your Terminal open until everyhting is installed and the output section is displayed.
+Please keep your Terminal open until everything is installed and the output section is displayed.

 ## Uninstall